DVLA Medical Examination & Guidelines

 - driving or attempting to drive with excess alcohol (DR10), or

-- being in charge of a vehicle while unfit through drink (DR50);
+- being in charge of a vehicle with alcohol concentration exceeding the legal limit (DR40);

 - While being over two and a half times the legal drink driving limit with a blood alcohol concentration that equalled or exceeded: